wslyvh/autodelete-me/README.md

 - `since_id` gets updated after each run
 - `purge_after` is the amount of days that tweets get deleted.
 Please note that the Twitter API limit is capped at 3200.
 Depending on how often you tweet, this could affect the purge.
 - `whitelist` is a list of tweet ids to you want to keep.
 Even if it passed your purge date.

+### Cron Job

+The cron job in `.github/workflows` will automatically run on daily basis.
+Make sure to configure [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the same variables as your `.env` file.